 The Trustees of the Plan have adopted a Statement of Investment Policy (the "Policy").
 It articulates asset allocation targets; guidelines for interest rate risk, credit risk, and concentration of credit risk for separately managed portfolios; and performance benchmarks.
-Under Wisconsin statutes, equities. other than investments in the State of Wisconsin Employee Trust Funds ("SWIB funds"), are subject to the statutory limitation that they may not exceed 50% of the market value of the plan assets.
+Under Wisconsin statutes, equities, other than investments in the State of Wisconsin Employee Trust Funds ("SWIB funds"), are subject to the statutory limitation that they may not exceed 50% of the market value of the plan assets.
 The Plan has no equity investments other than those in the SWIB funds.
 The Policy targets equities in the SWIB Variable Fund to equal 150% of the amount in Fixed Income securities at BMO, with the remainder of the portfolio allocated to the SWIB Core Fund.
 The Policy target for Fixed Income is the sum of six months benefit payments plus six months administrative expense.
 The portfolio is rebalanced toward the Policy targets quarterly.
-On June 30, 2022, the SWIB Core Fund strategic targets were 45% to Global Stocks, 43% to Fixed Income, 9% to Real Estate, and 18% to Alternative Investments.
-On June 30, 2021, the SWIB Core Fund strategic targets were 52% to Global Stocks, 42% to Fixed Income, 6% to Real Estate, and 15% to Alternative Investments.
-The strategic target allocations total 115% on June 30, 2022 and 2021, reflecting the possibility of introducing leverage into the portfolio.
-On June 30, 2022, the SWIB Variable Fund strategic targets were 70% to U.S. Stocks, 30% to International Stocks, and 0% to Alternative Investments.
-On June 30, 2021, the SWIB Variable Fund strategic targets were 70% to U.S. Stocks, 30% to International Stocks, and 0% to Alternative Investments.
+On June 30, 2023, the SWIB Core Fund strategic targets were 44% to Global Stocks, 43% to Fixed Income, 10% to Real Estate, and 18% to Alternative Investments.
+On June 30, 2022, the SWIB Core Fund strategic targets were 45% to Global Stocks, 43% to Fixed Income, 9% to Real Estate, and 18% to Alternative Investments .
+The strategic target allocations total 115% and 115% on June 30, 2023 and 2022, respectively, reflecting the possibility of introducing leverage into the portfolio.
+On June 30, 2023, the SWIB Variable Fund strategic targets were 70% to U.S. Stocks, 30% to International Stocks, and 0% to Alternative Investments, On June 30, 2022, the SWIB Variable Fund strategic targets were 70% to U.S. Stocks.
+30% to International Stocks, and 0% to Alternative Investments